jingyiwu-biophotonics/lstm-pulsation-tracing/testing/models/README_models.md

 This folder contains trained LSTM models using synthetic datasets of pulsatile signals with varying noise conditions.
 Each model corresponds to a different ablation or training configuration described in the paper.

----

 ## Available Models

 - **`lstm_full_dataset.pt`**
-  Trained on the **full dataset** of 120,000 samples (40,000 per pulse archetype: single peak, closer double peak, farther double peak).
+  Trained on the **full dataset** of 80,000 samples (40,000 single-peak pulses and 20,000 each for closely spaced and widely spaced double-peak pulses).
   Includes all simulated noise and artifact types.

 - **`lstm_reduced_dataset.pt`**